Below you will find information about the shows held annually by the SCWT Club of GB.

-If you are new to showing dogs, and want help with understanding what dog shows are all about, please read the sections below which may help to de-mystify the world of dog showing for you.
+If you are new to showing dogs, and want help with understanding what dog shows are all about, please read the sections further below, which may help to de-mystify the world of dog showing for you.

 If you would like to download either the Club’s Judges’ Lists, or a list of Judges who are scheduled to judge our Breed at future Championship and Club Shows, please click on the following link, which will open in a new page and take you to where these lists can be found Judges